ncatlab/nlab-content/pages/1360.md

 Textbook references include

-* [[Philip Hirschhorn]], section 9.1.5 of _Model categories and their localizations_, volume 99 of Mathematical Surveys and Monographs , American Mathematical Society, 2009.
+* {#Hirschhorn} [[Philip Hirschhorn]], section 9.1.5 of _Model categories and their localizations_, volume 99 of Mathematical Surveys and Monographs , American Mathematical Society, 2009.

 * [[Jacob Lurie]], section A.3 in _[[Higher Topos Theory]]_